CU-ESIIL/Summit_group_2026_12/docs/index.md

 !!! note "methods"
     Add 2-4 methods/technologies we're testing (stats, models, viz).

+    Workflow so far:
+    - Select X cities based on Y.
+    - Download Earth Embedding (EE), climate and SES data for select cities.
+    - Check coordinate systems for all data.
+Project if needed.
-    Extract Earth Embedding, climate and SES data for cities.
+    - Extract EE, climate and SES data for select cities.
+    - Cluster EE features extracted for our cities.
-    Ordination of the Earth Embeddings for our extracted cities and map the environmental variables (Climate and SES).
+    - Conduct independent ordination on the EE clusters and map the environmental variables (Climate and SES) to it.
-    Clustering
+    - Color points in ordination space based on ecoregion or continent or country.
+    - Size points in ordination space based on actual distance to the most similar tile that is NOT within its city's boundary.

 ### Visuals